-What is ANKTIVA®?
+What is ANKTIVA[®]?

-ANKTIVA® is the first U.S. FDA-approved immunotherapy that activates a type of cell called a natural killer (NK) cell, part of the body's natural immune system, to attack and kill non-muscle invasive bladder cancer (NMIBC) cells.^{1,2}
+ANKTIVA[®] is the first U.S. FDA-approved immunotherapy that activates a type of cell called a natural killer (NK) cell, part of the body's natural immune system, to attack and kill non-muscle invasive bladder cancer (NMIBC) cells.^{1,2}

-ANKTIVA is a treatment for use in combination with a standard treatment for NMIBC, bacillus Calmette-Guérin (BCG), for people with NMIBC for whom BCG alone was not effective or in whom NMIBC returned after initial successful treatment.
+ANKTIVA is a treatment for use in combination with a standard treatment for NMIBC, Bacillus Calmette-Guérin (BCG), for people with NMIBC for whom BCG alone was not effective or in whom NMIBC returned after initial successful treatment.
 These people have what is termed BCG-unresponsive NMIBC.
-ANKTIVA plus BCG is an option for people with BCG-unresponsive NMIBC who are unable or unwilling to have their bladder surgically removed.